chainstack/docs/docs/operations/corda/installing-a-cordapp.md

 # Installing a CorDapp

-You can install [CorDapps](/blockchains/corda#cordapp) on your nodes.
+You can install [CorDapps](/blockchains/corda#cordapp) on your nodes as a set of JAR files.

-Your node will be rebooted automatically to load your CorDapp.
+On installation, the node will be rebooted automatically to complete installation of the CorDapp.

 To install a CorDapp:

 1. On your node's **Access and credentials** page, click **CorDapps**.
-2. Click **Add CorDapp**.
+2. Click **Install CorDapp**.
-3. Upload the contract jar file and the workflow jar file of your CorDapp one by one.
+3. Upload either the contract or workflow JAR file of your CorDapp.
 4. Click **Install**.

-Chainstack will reboot your node and load your CorDapp.
+Chainstack will reboot your node and install your CorDapp.

 ::: tip See also